NIVANorge/Mobius2/docs/mobius2docs/language.md

 }
 ```

-## Why you should choose the Mobius2 language to build your model
+## Build your model with the Mobius2 language

 (to be written).